 Depression only affects mood.

-Depression can be emotional, physical and cognitive.
+Depression can affect how you feel, think and behave.
 People with depression do not all experience the same symptoms, and the severity, frequency and duration can vary.
 Talk to your doctor about all of your symptoms.

 I should stop taking my medication if I start to feel better.